Contents

 Folderly helps you improve inbox placement by identifying and fixing deliverability issues that you face.

 It also flags potential issues, like poor domain reputation.
-The email warm-up feature then helped gradually improve my sender reputation so more emails reached the inbox time.
+The email warm-up feature then helped gradually improve my sender reputation, so more emails reached the inbox on time.

 Here are the key features of Folderly.